On This Day in Ancient History

-Nero was the last of the Julio-Claudian emperors, the most important family of Rome that produced the first five emperors (Augustus, Tiberius, Caligula, Claudius, and Nero).
-Nero is famed for watching while Rome burned and then using the devastated area for his own luxurious palace and blaming the conflagration on the Christians, whom he then persecuted.
+Nero was the last of the Julio-Claudian emperors, that most important family of Rome that produced the first five emperors (Augustus, Tiberius, Caligula, Claudius, and Nero).
+Nero is notorious for watching while Rome burned and then using the devastated area for his own luxurious palace and blaming the conflagration on the Christians, whom he then persecuted.

 Read more about Nero.